- How is salivary gland cancer treated?

 Radiation therapy for salivary gland cancer

-Radiation therapy uses high-energy x-rays or particles to destroy cancer cells or slow their rate of growth.
+Radiation therapy uses high-energy x-rays or particles to destroy cancer cells or slow their growth.

 Radiation therapy may be used:

-- As the main treatment (alone or with chemotherapy) in some cases of salivary gland cancer that cannot be removed by surgery because of the size or location of the tumor or if a person is in poor health
+- As the main treatment (alone or with chemotherapy) for some salivary gland cancers that can’t be removed by surgery because of the size or location of the tumor, or if a person can’t have (or doesn’t want) surgery

-- After surgery (alone or with chemotherapy) as an adjuvant (additional) treatment to try to kill any cancer cells that may have been left behind (but were too small to be seen) if the tumor is thought to have a high chance of recurring (coming back)
+- After surgery (alone or with chemotherapy) to try to kill any cancer cells that might have been left behind, if the cancer has a higher chance coming back

 - In people with advanced salivary gland cancer to help with symptoms such as pain, bleeding, or trouble swallowing